-ANZGHL and ANZBGL have issued letters of comfort and guarantees in respect of certain subsidiaries in the normal course of business.
-Under these letters and guarantees, ANZGHL and ANZBGL undertake to ensure that those subsidiaries continue to meet their financial obligations, subject to certain conditions including that the entity remains a controlled entity.
+The Company has issued letters of comfort and guarantees in respect of certain subsidiaries in the normal course of business.
+Under these letters and guarantees, the Company undertakes to ensure that those subsidiaries continue to meet their financial obligations, subject to certain conditions including that the entity remains a controlled entity.